-NOTE: CRSRA understands that a ground component may be mobile.
-Because the location of a ground component is a material fact, applicants and licensees are required to provide and maintain a location for any ground component, and to request a license modification prior to moving the ground component.
+CRSRA understands that a ground component may be mobile.
+Because the location of a ground component is a material fact, applicants and licensees are required to provide and maintain a location for any ground component and to request a license modification prior to moving the ground component.
 See 15 C.F.R. § 960.8(f).
-Licensees may request a license modification, pursuant to 15 C.F.R. § 960.13, seeking CRSRA's approval of an alternative condition to account for a ground component's mobile capabilities.
+Licensees may alternatively request a license modification, pursuant to 15 C.F.R. § 960.13, seeking CRSRA's approval to report and receive approval for a ground component's relocation using a different method.